MatteoWebDeveloper/css-nice-list-features/README.md

-# just CSS :)
+# CSS list of nice features :)
-no build, no javascript, just HTML and CSS the power of the platform.
+no build, just HTML, CSS and Web component use the force of the platform.

+List of fetures based on [MDN CSS Reference](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference)